loopbackio/loopback.io/pages/en/lb3/Events.md

 ## Application events

-By default, an application scaffolded with `apic loopback` emits a 'started' event when it starts up, after running [boot scripts](Defining-boot-scripts.html).
+By default, an application created with the [application generator](Application-generator.html) emits a 'started' event when it starts up, after running [boot scripts](Defining-boot-scripts.html).

 ## Model events